 (1) When a member is on duty and is concerned that he or she has accidentally or involuntarily ingested or taken a targeted drug, that member may report that possible ingestion to a supervisor or the officer in charge and request a drug test to determine if that drug (if known) or a drug (if unknown) has been ingested or taken.

-(2) If a self-requested drug test under this regulation returns a presumptive positive test result for drugs, an analysis of the sample will be conducted by a drug analyst to confirm that outcome.
+(2) If a self-requested drug test under this regulation returns a presumptive positive test result for drugs, an analysis of the sample will be conducted by a drugs analyst to confirm that outcome.

+[Regulation 30 amended in Gazette 17 Aug 2018 p.
+2900.]

 Part 6 — Adverse test results

 31. Adverse testing outcome — alcohol (0.02)